torhve/blag/raspberry-pi-davis-vue-weather-station-with-custom-frontend.md

 *   Openvpn for secure transfer to web/database server
 *   Weewx
 *   some python glue
-*   my weather frontend in lua+postgresl (AmatYr) running on a remote web server
+*   my weather frontend in lua+postgresl [AmatYr](http://github.com/torhve/amatyr) running on a web server

 ## Installation

+The guide is a bit terse and written in a style that expects familiarity with linux, and will only list the specifics.

 #### Log in to raspberry PI
 Install all the dependencies.
 Some of these are only extra deps required of weewx if you intend to use its own weather page generation.
 I believe you can skip cheetah, imaging and pyephem.